DamieFC/platypus-os-filesystem-drafts/README.md

 ## `sbin`
 The `sbin` directory is the superuser commands directory.
 That would be for stuff like adding users, removing users, etc.
 ## `Root` person
-There is a root person, with the home directory located in `r/root`, with one file already there, like an introduction!
+There is a root person, with the home directory located in `r/root`, with one file already there, like a very threatening introduction!
 ## You other people (`y.o.p`)
 The `You other people` directory is located at `r/y.o.p/`.
 It is for normal users.
 Right now there's just a `platypusA` (`r/y.o.p/platypusA`) directory, but that will need changing.
 ## Contributing